core-wg/oscore/draft-ietf-core-object-security.md

 Proxy processing of the (Outer) Observe option is as defined in {{RFC7641}}.
 OSCORE-aware proxies MAY look at the Partial IV value instead of the Outer Observe option.

+# HTTP Operations {#http-op}

+The CoAP request/response model may be mapped to HTTP and vice versa as described in Section 10 of {{RFC7252}}.
+The HTTP-CoAP mapping is further detailed in {{RFC8075}}.
+This section defines the components needed to map and transport OSCORE messages over HTTP hops.
+By mapping between HTTP and CoAP and by using cross-protocol proxies OSCORE may be used end-to-end between e.g. an HTTP client and a CoAP server.
+Examples are provided at the end of the section.

-## HTTP Processing {#http-proc}
+## The HTTP OSCORE Header Field {#header-field}

-In order to use OSCORE over HTTP hops, a node needs to be able to map HTTP messages to CoAP messages (see {{RFC8075}}), and to apply OSCORE to CoAP messages (as defined in this document).
+The HTTP OSCORE Header Field (see {{iana-http}}) is used for carrying the content of the CoAP OSCORE option when transporting OSCORE messages over HTTP hops.

-For this purpose, this specification defines a new HTTP header field named OSCORE, see {{iana-http}}.
-The HTTP OSCORE header field is only used in POST requests and 200 (OK) responses, i.e. essentially using HTTP as a transport of an encrypted CoAP mappable message contained in the payload.
-The presence of an OSCORE header field indicates that the HTTP body of this message contains a protected message.
-No additional semantics is provided by the other message fields, such as existing request methods or status codes.
+The HTTP OSCORE header field is only used in POST requests and 200 (OK) responses.
+When used, the HTTP header field Content-Type is set to 'application/oscore' (see {{oscore-media-type}}) indicating that the HTTP body of this message contains the OSCORE payload (see {{oscore-payl}}}.
+The HTTP OSCORE header field may be listed in a Vary response header field (see Section 7.1.4 of {{RFC7231}}) to indicate that it is used by an origin server in generating content.
+No additional semantics is provided by other message fields.

-The OSCORE header field is neither appropriate to list in the Connection header field (see Section 6.1 of {{RFC7230}}), nor in a Vary response header field (see Section 7.1.4 of {{RFC7231}}), nor allowed in trailers (see Section 4.1 of {{RFC7230}}).

-\[Ed.
-Note: Reconsider use of Vary\]

-Intermediaries must not insert, delete, or modify the OSCORE header since that violates its integrity and leads to an OSCORE error.

-In case of HTTP redirects the OSCORE header field should be preserved.
-However, in order for a server to which the message is redirected to succeessfully process the request it needs to support OSCORE as well as have access to the relevant security context.

 Using the Augmented Backus-Naur Form (ABNF) notation of {{RFC5234}}, including the following core ABNF syntax rules defined by that specification: ALPHA (letters) and DIGIT (decimal digits), the HTTP OSCORE header field value is as follows.